umovme/dbview/README.md

 ### SystemD Service

-With the `--daemon` option its possible start it as a systemD service:
+With the `--daemon` option its possible start it as a systemD service.
+Create a file `/usr/lib/systemd/system/dbview.service` with the content bellow:

 ```
 [Unit]